Play on Pedals Training

 Where does Play on Pedals happen?

-Following hugely successful Play on Pedals programmes in both Glasgow and North Lanarkshire, the scheme is being rolled out in nurseries and early years centres across the country.
+Following the hugely successful Play on Pedals programme in Glasgow, the instructor training element is now being rolled out in nurseries and early years centres across the country by Cycling Scotland.

-Indeed, fifteen local authorities are currently supporting their practitioners through Cycling Scotland’s instructor training.
+Indeed, 19 local authorities are currently supporting their practitioners through instructor training.

 With the success of the scheme so far, more local authorities continue to subscribe to Play on Pedals Training.